lodestar-sr/workvote/frontend/pages/privacy.md

 *   To provide our Services–for example, to set up and maintain your account, host your website, backup and restore your website, charge you for any of our paid Services, or provide essays and stories for your reading pleasure through Longreads;
 *   To further develop and improve our Services–for example by adding new features that we think our users will enjoy or will help them to create and manage their websites more efficiently;
 *   To monitor and analyze trends and better understand how users interact with our Services, which helps us improve our Services and make them easier to use;
-*   To monitor and prevent any problems with our Services, protect the security of our Services, detect and prevent fraudulent transactions and other illegal activities, fight spam, and protect the rights and property of poll-app and others, which may result in us declining a transaction or the use of our Services;
+*   To monitor and prevent any problems with our Services, protect the security of our Services, detect and prevent fraudulent transactions and other illegal activities, fight spam, and protect the rights and property of workvote and others, which may result in us declining a transaction or the use of our Services;

 ### Sharing Information